didi/cube-ui/document/components/docs/en-US/radio.md

   The `options` value can be an array which has some object items.
 You can set `label` and `value` in each item, and use `disabled` to configure whether the radio item's state is disabled.

   If the `position` is set as `'right'`, the radio's icon will be posited at the right of the label.
+Set `hollow-style=true` to use hollow-out style.

 - Horizontal order